 Dr. McClearen is currently writing her first book, Branded Difference: Promoting Female Athletes in the Ultimate Fighting Championship, which is under advance contract with the Studies in Sports Media Series with the University of Illinois Press with an expected publication date in spring 2020.

-My research can be found in Continuum: Journal of Media and Cultural Studies, New Formations: A Journal of Culture, Theory, and Politics, and in the edited collections Feminist Erasures: Challenging Backlash Culture and New Sporting Femininities: Embodied Politics in Postfeminist Times (forthcoming).
+Her research can also be found in the International Journal of Communication, Continuum: Journal of Media and Cultural Studies, New Formations: A Journal of Culture, Theory, and Politics, Feminist Media Studies, and in the edited collections Feminist Erasures: Challenging Backlash Culture and New Sporting Femininities: Embodied Politics in Postfeminist Times.

-Prior to my doctoral studies, I taught English in Spain, the Czech Republic and Mexico, served as a Peace Corps volunteer in Morocco, and worked in high education administration in the US.
+Prior to joining the academy, she taught English in Spain, the Czech Republic, and Mexico and served as a Peace Corps volunteer in Morocco.